dylan-lang/testworks/documentation/users-guide/source/usage.rst

     end test;

 A test that is expected to fail and then fails is considered to be a passing test.
-If the test succeeds unexpectedly, it is considered a failing test. ``expected-to-fail-reason:`` **must** be supplied if ``expected-to-fail?:`` is true.
+If the test succeeds unexpectedly, it is considered a failing test.
+When marking a test as expected to fail, ``expected-to-fail-reason:`` is **required** and ``expected-to-fail?:`` is optional, and normally unnecessary.
 An example of a good reason is a bug URL or other bug reference.

 Test setup and teardown is accomplished with normal Dylan code using ``block () ... cleanup ... end;``...